cosmicjs/blocks/README.md

 # Feature Builder

-A Cosmic Extension to help you add features to your website.
+Use the Cosmic Feature Builder to build common content-powered features for your website or app.
+Save development time and learn content modeling best practices.

 ## Built with